arcanaland/deck-spec/README.md

 - Recommended resolutions: h512, h1024, h2048 (height in pixels)
 - Each resolution should have its own directory (e.g., `h512/`, `h1024/`, `h2048/`)
 - PNG with alpha channel recommended for images requiring transparency

+### Card Back Images
+- Placed in the `card_backs/` directory
+- Can use any supported image format (PNG, JPEG, SVG, WebP)
+- May have different dimensions and aspect ratios from the card fronts
+- Applications must handle card backs appropriately, preserving their exact dimensions

 ## Aspect Ratio